BSc (Hons) Speech and Language Therapy

 We offer workshops and support sessions in areas such as academic writing, effective note-making and preparing for assignments.
 Students can book appointments with academic skills tutors dedicated to helping deal with the practicalities of university work.
 Our Student Support section has more information on the help available.

-In terms of particular needs, the University’s Inclusion team can provide appropriate guidance and support should any students require reasonable adjustments to be made because of a recognised prevailing disability, medical condition, or specific learning difference.
+In terms of particular needs, the University’s Inclusion Services can provide appropriate guidance and support should any students require reasonable adjustments to be made because of a recognised prevailing disability, medical condition, or specific learning difference.

 Our Careers and employability service is there to help you make decisions and plan the next steps towards a bright future.
 From finding work or further study to working out your interests, skills and aspirations, they can provide you with the expert information, advice and guidance you need.